pfeinsper/21b-indago-rfid-conformance-tester/docs-src/firmware.md

 Communication between the NIOS II and the peripheral IP core is done via the Avalon data bus, which is a memory-mapped peripheral.
 The addressing works as in a common memory, having write, read, and address signals, as well as the input and output vectors of this bus.

-The NIOS II function is to write the commands and tests in the register banks present in the IP peripheral, so that it can communicate with the TAG.
+The NIOS II function is to write the commands and tests in the register banks present in the IP peripheral, so that it can communicate with the tag.
 This processor can be viewed as the conductor and all other components as the orchestra, as it is responsible for enabling, configuring, reading, and writing data from the Avalon memory to the IP core.

 Throughout this project, commands are separated into packages for ease of use.
 Details on how this is done can be found [here](hardware.md)